-(ii) All coal mine owners, who are operating coal mines without the approval of any Mine Closure Plan are required to obtain a Mine Closure Plan approved as per these guidelines within a period of one year or two years in advance of mine closure whichever is earlier from the day these guidelines come into effect.
+2 (ii) All coal mine owners, who are operating coal mines without the approval of any Mine Closure Plan are required to obtain a Mine Closure Plan approved as per these guidelines within a period of one year from the day when the original guidelines came into effect [i.e. 27th August, 2009].
+However, a number of mine owners are yet to comply with the same.
+In view of this all the mine owners are required to obtain the approval of Mine Closure Plan within a period of one year from the date of publishing of these guidelines failing which Government will take action as appropriate.

-(iii) All coal mine owners, who have already been accorded approval of Mining Plans/Project Reports without the Mine Closure Plans as per these guidelines, are also required to prepare and obtain the approval of Mine
+2 (iii) All coal mine owners, who have already been accorded approval of Mining Plans/Project Reports without the Mine Closure Plans as per these guidelines, are also required to prepare and obtain the approval of Mine Closure Plan as per these guidelines within a period of one year from the day when the original guidelines came into effect [i.e. 27th August, 2009].